 - More Debt Potential: U.S. consumers owe more than $1 trillion in credit card debt.
 We obviously have an overspending issue, and that clearly illustrates the danger inherent with a credit limit increase.
 Used irresponsibly, the added spending power could wind up representing the rope needed to hang your finances.

-- Inability to Get Other Loans & Lines: The more credit you already have at your disposal, the less likely another financial institution be to extend you additional credit in the future.
+- Inability to Get Other Loans & Lines: The more credit you already have at your disposal, the less likely another financial institution will be to extend you additional credit in the future.
 Your income and assets only enable you to support so much debt, after all, which means that a higher credit limit could make you less lendable moving forward.

-How Credit Limits are Set
+How Credit Card Limits Are Set

 Credit card companies all do things a bit differently, but most base their credit limits on the same overall factors.